itzkavishka/awesome-piracy/Readme.md

 - [FilePursuit Pro](https://play.google.com/store/apps/details?id=com.filepursuit.filepursuitpro) FilePursuit provides a very powerful file indexing and search service allowing you to find a file among millions of files located on web servers.
 - [YMusic](https://forum.xda-developers.com/android/apps-games/app-youtube-music-sound-stream-youtubes-t3399722) YouTube Music Player & Downloader
 - [Cygery AdSkip for YouTube](https://labs.xda-developers.com/store/app/com.cygery.adskip.xda) Automatically click on the "Skip ad" button in the YouTube™ app when it appears.
-- [TrackerControl](https://github.com/OxfordHCC/tracker-control-android) TrackerControl allows users to monitor and control the widespread, ongoing, hidden data collection in mobile apps about user behaviour.
 - [Tachiyomi](https://github.com/inorichi/tachiyomi) Tachiyomi is a free and open-source manga reader for Android.
 - [4PDA.ru](http://4pda.ru/forum/index.php?act=idx) 4PDA is the biggest Russian forum about mobile devices.
 You can find an endless amount of APKs and Mobile software there.
 For download, registration is required
 - [AnYme](https://github.com/zunjae/anYme) Unofficial Anime App for MyAnimeList